Writing Consultations

 What is a writing consultation?

 A writing consultation is an opportunity for UBC students to receive formative peer feedback on their writing at any stage in the writing process, from first drafts to final revisions.
-Graduate Writing Consultants ask non-judgemental and non-evaluative questions, and offer observations using a pedagogically sound approach based on research in the field of writing studies.
+Doctoral Writing Consultants ask non-judgemental and non-evaluative questions, and offer observations using a pedagogically sound approach based on research in the field of writing studies.
 The formative feedback aims to provide students with strategies for revision.

 Who are writing consultations for?

-Writing consultations are for all UBC Vancouver students, writing in any discipline or profession, at any level of expertise.
+Writing consultations are for all UBC students, writing in any discipline or profession, at any level of expertise.
 We serve students new to university writing, masters students in professional and academic programs, and doctoral students completing course work or writing the dissertation.

 What can I get feedback on?

-Graduate Writing Consultants provide feedback (aimed at revision) on any and all documents: assignments set during a first-year writing course, thesis and dissertation chapters, and research articles for publication.
+Doctoral Writing Consultants provide feedback (aimed at revision) on any and all documents: assignments set during a first-year writing course, thesis and dissertation chapters, and research articles for publication.
 Other examples include scientific abstracts, grant and scholarship applications, and all forms of creative writing.

 Why should I book a writing consultation?

 Writing consultations are beneficial for a number of reasons.
 They support students at no cost, providing feedback additional to that of instructors, teaching assistants, and peers.
 Writing consultations motivate students to reflect on the particular writing situation.
-For example, Graduate Writing Consultants might ask about the purpose of the document, the intended audience, the overall organization or structure, and the in-text citation practices.
+For example, Doctoral Writing Consultants might ask about the purpose of the document, the intended audience, the overall organization or structure, and the in-text citation practices.

 Writing consultations aim to introduce students to a broader perspective about the typical kinds of writing practices that take place at a research institution like UBC.
-Students can book multiple appointments (one a day, two per week), and choose to consult the same or a different Graduate Writing Consultant, from within their own discipline (as available) or outside of their discipline.
+Students can book multiple appointments (one a day, two per week), and choose to consult the same or a different Doctoral Writing Consultant, from within their own discipline (as available) or outside of their discipline.

 This video further explains the benefits of a writing consultation.